jizhang/jizhang.github.com/source/_posts/2013-04-30-manage-leiningen-project-configuration.markdown

 We could simply replace the `override` directory with an absolute path, such as `/home/www/config`.
 The pros are that we don't need to recompile the jar files when config changes, and some of the configs could be shared between different projects.

 But in such approach, you'll need a provisioning tool like Puppet to manage those configs and notify the applications to restart.
-For something like Hadoop MapReduce job, it's probably not practical to have such a directory on every compute nodes.
+For something like Hadoop MapReduce job, it's probably not practical to have such a directory on every compute node.

 Another thing I want to mention in this approach is that, I suggest using an environment variable to indicate the path to config directory, not hard-coded in application.
 As a matter of fact, you could even place all configs into env vars, as suggested by [12-factor apps](http://www.12factor.net/config).